 More recently I have set up Natural Earth Eco Clothing with the aim to provide and establish a small cottage style, eco clothing range.

 All the clothes are designed & Made in Britain & workers are paid fairly.

 I wanted to help to give business to small skilled makers as well as using fabrics that are kinder to the environment.

-We hope you enjoy our collection - and you can feel good about the ethics behind the clothes we make and you may want to wear.
+We hope you enjoy our collection - you can feel good about the ethics behind the clothes we make and you wear.